vanshikaasharma/CampusCompass/README.md

 ```

 After deploy, run `npm run db:seed` locally (it uses your `.env`) or seed from the Vercel/Neon dashboard so production has data.

-## Notes

-- The admin form has no login — fine for a portfolio demo; add auth before any real public launch.
-- Benefit info can go out of date; always check the official `applyUrl` before applying.

-## License

-MIT